sigcsets/sigcse2022/_schedule/workshops.md

 {% endfor %}
 </ul>

-<strong>How to register for workshops</strong> : Workshops are a part of the SIGCSE Technical Symposium's main program.
-You can add workshops to your Symposium registration when you register through Cvent for an additional cost.  <em>Symposium registration is required to attend any SIGCSE TS 2022 workshop.</em>
+<strong>How to register for workshops</strong> : You can add workshops to your Symposium registration when you register through Cvent for an additional cost.  <em>Symposium registration is required to attend any SIGCSE TS 2022 workshop.</em>

 {% assign block = "X" %}
 {% assign position = -1 %}